nguyengiabach1201/fortran-tutorial/tutorial/data.md

   implicit none
   character :: jerk
 ```
-If we don't use `implicit none` then the variable `jerk` is a interger, but here with `implicit none`, `jerk` is a string
+If we don't use `implicit none` then the variable `jerk` is a integer, but here with `implicit none`, `jerk` is a string

 <br/>

-In addition, we add `(len=n)` to set the maximum length equal to n, example blow is 10 characters and `dimension` keyword can be used to create an array of numbers or a matrix
+In addition, we add `(len=n)` to set the maximum length equal to n, example blow is 10 characters, and `dimension` keyword can be used to create an array of numbers or a matrix

 ```fortran
   character (len=10) :: string